 You can use a coat of clear polyurethane on the tiles to protect them from scratching and water damage.

 Water-based polyurethane is an excellent sealant for ceramic tile surfaces that have been painted.
-Polyurethane and urethane are the same product so you can use either.
+Polyurethane and urethane are the same product so that you can use either.

 How To Store Ceramic Art Tiles